 Add employees to the Departing Employees list as soon as you have their departure dates, and enable alerts for all departing employees.
 If you delay, you could miss detecting unauthorized file activity.

 Watch the short video below to learn how to use the Departing Employees list.
 For more videos, visit the Code42 University.

 Step 3: Investigate suspicious file activity

 Investigate for file exfiltration using the following Investigation options in the Code42 console:

 If your product plan includes File Metadata Collection or cloud and email services, use these additional options in the Investigation menu to investigate file exfiltration:

 You can also use third-party tools in conjunction with Code42 to investigate suspicious file activity.

 User Activity searches for users' security events detected by endpoint monitoring.
 Use this option when you want to view activity rather than receive notifications.
 You can see a trend of the user's activity over the last 60 days, providing a baseline of normal activity that helps you identify spikes in file movement that signal abnormal activity.
 You can export the results to a CSV file for analysis or archiving.

-If you have the platinum product plan, use Alerts instead of the user activity feature.
+If your product plan includes advanced alerting criteria, use Alerts instead of the user activity feature.
 Alerts cover more types of file activity and allow you to investigate events in Forensic Search.